 Applicants of this scheme can do so through their respective CBSE-affiliated schools.
 To know more you can visit the Official CBSE Udaan Scheme page

-Eligibility National Scheme of Incentive to Girls for Secondary Education
+Eligibility Criteria for National Scheme of Incentive to Girls for Secondary Education

 - All SC/ST girls who have passed class 8 examination, girl students from other social classes are also eligible if they have passed class 8 exam from Kasturba Gandhi Balika Vidyalayas.